Cooper Union Library: Redesigning Cooper Union Library Website to improve usability

 Client Presentation

-We presented our research and prototypes to our clients on April 29, 2024.
-We met with 9 Cooper Union Library library staff.
-During our presentation the clients were engaged and asking questions regarding our findings and designs.
-Ultimately, they all loved our designs and were incredibly impressed with our work.
+On April 29, 2024, we presented our research and prototypes to nine Cooper Union Library staff members.
+During our presentation, the staff were engaged and asked thoughtful questions about our findings and designs.
+Ultimately, they loved our designs and were impressed with our work.